jlindbloom/dartmouth-acms/index.md

 ---

 The Applied and Computational Mathematics seminar (ACMS) at Dartmouth brings together researchers with common interests in the real-world applications of mathematical models and tools to tackle the resulting numerical simulation and computational challenges.
 Talks, enjoyed in a casual setting, include both outside speakers.
-The seminar includes talks broadly on mathematics, computational science, network science, engineering, game theory, mathematical biology, statistics, physical science, complex systems, machine learning, data science, etc.; hence these talks will keep the breadth of the audience in mind.
+The seminar includes talks broadly on mathematics, computational science, network science, stochastic processes, engineering, game theory, mathematical biology, statistics, physical science, complex systems, machine learning, data science, etc.; hence these talks will keep the breadth of the audience in mind.

 The seminar is held weekly on Tuesdays from 2:30 -- 3:30 PM in Kemeny Hall, Room 007.